openedx/edx-documentation/en_us/install_operations/source/configuration/edx_search.rst

 Install edX Search
 *************************

-EdX Search is included in Open edX Platform Github requirements and is installed automatically when you install the Open edX Platform.
+EdX Search is included in Open edX Platform GitHub requirements and is installed automatically when you install the Open edX Platform.

 For existing installations, you must install edX Search manually.